36387, 36151, 30385, 20915, 18028

 • Offers free quotes

-Valet Services is a family-owned and operated waste management company that offers dumpster rental and junk removal services throughout Kansas City and the surrounding communities.... more
+Valet Trash of Kansas City is a family-owned and operated waste management company that offers dumpster rental and junk removal services throughout Kansas City and... more

 Royal Rolloffs Kansas City Division